 The story is about a girl whose name is Hitoe (15-years-old inbook 1).
 Her father is an extremely famous artist and Hitoe has the blood of her father as well.
 Hitoe has God's skill when it comes to drawing and painting but Hitoe herself decides to quit drawing.
 It is because her heart is broken.
 Hitoe's teacher who is also a famous artist and a friend of Hitoe's father is going to get married, and Hitoe loved him more than anyone.
 Considering the fact that Hitoe is at a very sensitive age, she decides to give up drawing which attracts her teacher, Nakada.

 'K, so I'm trying here to write a real, non-spoiler review.
-But I might fail, so informe please if I spoil sthing for u, k?
+But I might fail, so inform me please if I spoil sthing for u, k?
 I really wanna ppl to get to know this manga better.

 First of all, a warning - I'm not sure 'bout it being truly shoujo-genric.
 While graphics definitely suit one, it has much more depth than your typical shoujo-like love story.
 It also shows flaws and ugliness of humans characters, which is why I was so fascinated in it the first place.

-the surprise, but there are people who don't enjoy it.
-Frankly speaking, I usually share this kind of thoughts, but here, in this manga, it just fits perfectly.
+blow the surprise, but there are people who don't enjoy it.
+Frankly speaking, I usually share this kind of approach, but here, in this manga, it just fits perfectly.

-Now, what truly drives this manga, besides perfectly executed graphics (u know, protagonists design changes along with their growth and character, u can truly see what kind of ppl they are or were) is it's plot and characters.
+Now, what truly drives this manga, besides perfectly executed graphics (protagonists design changes along with their growth and character, u can truly see what kind of ppl they are or were) is it's plot and characters.
 While at first one might feel discouraged - the first few chapters don't seem to promising - they're necessary for the story to unfold, so you have to bear with them.
-And u shoudn't skip - although it gets more interesting further on, they explain a lot of the future events, and introduce all the main cast to you.
+And you shoudn't skip - although it gets more interesting further on, they explain a lot of the future events, and introduce all the main cast to you.